Magic Mirror (Snow White): Rugrats

 The Magic Mirror appears in the Rugrats: Tales from the Crib story "Snow White", voiced by Kenan Thompson.

 The Suite Life

-A parody version of the Magic Mirror appears as a recurring character throughout The Suite Life of Zack & Cody voiced by Brian Peck.
+A parody version of the Magic Mirror appears as a recurring character throughout The Suite Life of Zack & Cody, voiced by Brian Peck.
 It is a high tech mirror that often compliments London Tipton's attire.

-A direct representation of the Magic Mirror in The Suite Life on Deck episode "Once Upon A Suite Life" voiced by Michael Airington.
-It is seen when all the characters are dreaming of themselves in the classic fairytales such as Snow White, Jack and the Beanstalk, and Hansel and Gretel.
+A direct representation of the Magic Mirror appears in The Suite Life on Deck episode "Once Upon A Suite Life", voiced by Michael Airington.
+It is seen when the characters are dreaming of themselves in the classic fairytales such as Snow White, Jack and the Beanstalk, and Hansel and Gretel.

 The Hunters

 In the 2013 SyFy film The Hunters, it is revealed that the Magic Mirror was inspired by a fabled mirror that is said to grant the wish of whoever looks into it; supposedly, the mirror triggered the Dark Ages.
 The mirror was sought by an ancient army known as the Krugen before the hunters – a group of scientist knights dedicated to protecting fairy-tale artefacts – acquired the mirror, breaking off four shards from the mirror and hiding them and the mirror away when destroying it completely proved impossible.
 The film focuses on a family of hunters, the Flynns, with the parents being experienced hunters seeking the shards to keep them away from the Krugen and their sons being forced to take up the hunt when their parents go missing.
 The mirror is eventually reassembled by the film's antagonist, but he is tricked into making a wish that caused the mirror to destroy him, with the protagonists subsequently wishing for the mirror to destroy itself.